 Taiwan is one of the most underrated budget destinations in Asia.
 It offers a beautiful — and super affordable — mix of east and west, blending the culture and cuisines of mainland China, Japan, and Hong Kong.
 And all with a fraction of the crowds.

 I don’t think enough people visit Taiwan.
-I spent time here as an English teacher and recently revisited the country.
-There are lots to do here: from hiking to eating at night markets, drinking at tea houses, lounging on beaches, and enjoying the country’s amazing night life.
-The food is here is some of the best in the region and it’s off the beaten path image means you won’t find huge crowds.
+I spent time here as an English teacher and have revisited the country since.
+There is a lot to do there: hiking the mountains, eating at night markets, drinking at tea houses, lounging on beaches, and enjoying the country’s amazing nightlife.
+No matter your interests, Taiwan won’t disappoint — especially if you’re a foodie.
+The food here is some of the best in the region!

-This travel guide to Taiwan will help you plan your trip, save money, and make the most of your visit!
+This travel guide to Taiwan can help you plan your trip, save money, and make the most of your visit to this underrated island!